 Meet with Your Advisor(s)

-You will want to discuss with your advisor(s) your progress towards your major(s).
-Before meeting with them, review your DARS, your program information and your program’s course equivalent list to determine what type of courses you might take as part of your program.
+Discuss with your advisor(s) your progress towards your major(s).
+Before meeting with them, review your DARS, your program information and your program’s course equivalent list to determine what type of courses you might take on your program.
 Pay attention to your degree requirements and credit rules.
 Use the Guide to review requirements for your degree and major(s).
 Some types of UW credit may be more difficult – or not possible – to earn on your program.
 More information about these specifics are available in your program materials and below in the Courses and Credits section.

 You may find it helpful to reference the following items during your meeting with your advisor(s):